Gail Garvey: Academic career

 Garvey began her career in education.
 She completed a Bachelor of Education (Physical Education) at Newcastle College of Advanced Education in 1986 and a Master of Education (Research) at the University of Newcastle in 2000 and a PhD at Charles Darwin University in 2016.
-Her thesis investigated “Psychosocial aspects of cancer care for Indigenous Australians”.
+Her thesis investigated Psychosocial aspects of cancer care for Indigenous Australians.

 Garvey's research career has focused on investigating cancer experiences and outcomes of Indigenous Australians.
 She has publicly advocated for better prevention and treatment of cancer in remote areas in Australia.
 Her work in cancer has illuminated critical shortcomings in health system performance for Indigenous Australians affected by cancer and has identified pathways to improve equity of access and outcomes.
 Garvey has been very active in developing protocols that reduce cancer rates in indigenous populations, and putting in place screening strategies that are more culturally appropriate for local populations.

 Awards and recognition

 In 2009 Garvey won the Our Women, Our State Awards award.

 In 2015 Garvey won the Harry Christian Giese – Research into Action Award.

 In 2016 Garvey won both the Bupa Health Foundation Award – Emerging Health Researcher and the Lowitja Institute Cranlana Award.

 In 2020 Garvey won the Alumni Medal for Professional Excellence.

 Garvey was appointed a Member of the Order of Australia in the 2024 Australia Day Honours for her "significant service to Indigenous health, and cancer research".

+In 2025 Garvey won the Tom Reeve Award for Outstanding Contributions to Cancer Care.